heiskr/u/README.md

     log exception
 ```

 There is no error or exception type.
 Instead, any non-falsy immutable value will work.
 You may use `true`, any number other than `0`, or any string, tuple, set, map, or table that is not empty.
-Generally speaking, Grove will use map for errors.
+Generally speaking, U will use map for errors.

 ```
 to